AnirudhKrishnan0000/CCComputerFrierTrojan/README.md

 # ComputerFrier trojan
 ## What is the ComputerFrier trojan?
 It is a trojan that will drop you into a fake shell.
+Below is the preview of the terminal of an infected user who is trying to use system health checks and giving up.

 <img width="621" height="350" src="https://github.com/user-attachments/assets/4394bfd6-ee90-41d8-b9dd-f512abd63c59" />

-This is an example, where the user got infected, and they were trying to type `ls /` to make sure their system was okay, and it printed the message:
+It kept printing the message:
 ```
 Your files are gone. hehe :)
 ```